genomicssport/ensemblcov/README.md

 Usage: ensemblcov <COMMAND>

 Commands:
-  gtf-annotate-generate   gtf file for annotation countconvert            id convert from counts file differentialexpression  id convert from differential expression help                    Print this message or the help of the given subcommand(s)
+  gtf-annotate-generate   gtf file for annotation, run this one time for generating a dotenv file countconvert            id convert from counts file differentialexpression  id convert from differential expression help                    Print this message or the help of the given subcommand(s)